-- 1. You must submit an appeal of denied admission in writing within 30 days of the date of the letter indicating denial or at least two weeks before the beginning of the term in which you desire to begin classes, whichever is earlier. - 2.
-You must submit the written statement to the Graduate School requesting the appeal on form GS-Appeal Appeal of Dismissal or Denied Admission and provide evidence that the admission decision was unfairly or improperly rendered.
-Any documentation for the Graduate Admissions and Continuing Enrollment Appeals Committee and/or Applicant Conduct Review Appeals Committee to consider should be attached to this form. - 3.
-For denial cases initially determined by Applicant Conduct Review Committee, the appeal will be reviewed and considered by the Applicant Conduct Review Appeals Committee consisting of the dean of the Graduate School, the chair of the Crisis Management Team, and the Vice President of Student Affairs.
-Upon reviewing the case, the dean of the Graduate School will communicate the appeal decision that shall be considered final. - 4.
-For cases involving denials for academic reasons, the Graduate School will make available to the Graduate Admissions and Continuing Enrollment Appeals Committee your appeal request and the complete admission file (application; transcript[s]; supporting documents) within three days.
+- 1. You must submit an appeal of denied admission in writing within 30 days of the date of the letter indicating denial or at least two weeks before the beginning of the term in which you desire to begin classes, whichever is earlier. - 3.
+For denial cases initially determined by Applicant Conduct Review Committee, the appeal will be reviewed and considered by the Applicant Conduct Review Appeals Committee consisting of the dean of the Graduate School, the chair of the Crisis Management Team, and the Vice President of

+Student Affairs.
+Upon reviewing the case, the dean of the Graduate School will communicate the appeal decision that shall be considered final.

+- 4. For cases involving denials for academic reasons, the Graduate School will make available to the Graduate Admissions and Continuing Enrollment Appeals Committee your appeal request and the complete admission file (application; transcript[s]; supporting documents) within three days.
 The Graduate School will also provide the graduate program coordinator with a copy of your appeal. - 5.
 The Graduate School will identify the earliest hearing date, schedule the meeting, reserve the room, and notify all parties of the time and location of the hearing. - 6.
 The dean of the Graduate School's designee will attend the hearings to provide procedural guidance but will have no vote on the committee's decision. - 7.
 You will be called in first by the hearing panel chair to present your case.
 Following the conclusion of your presentation, you will be excused. - 8.
 The faculty member[s] representing the graduate program will be called in next by the chair of the committee to present the program's rationale for denying admission.
 This faculty member may bring to the meeting any relevant documents to share with the members of the committee.
-These documents will be retained with the case in accordance with the state guidelines on the retention of academic materials.

-- The committee will decide on your case, which will be communicated immediately to you and the program coordinator.
+These documents will be retained with the case in accordance with the state guidelines on the retention of academic materials. - 9.
+The committee will decide on your case, which will be communicated immediately to you and the program coordinator.
 This communication will be in the form of an email notification from the Graduate School. - 10.
 An appeal of the decisions of the committee may be made by you to the dean of the Graduate School within ten business days of the committee's decision. - 11.
 Within 15 business days, the dean of the Graduate School will render a final decision for the University on admission appeals and will communicate that decision to each party and the members of the committee.